jrasb/jrasb_typer/Advies_Rapport.md

 ### Costs
 Besides the cost on my mental healths, there will be no additional costs, due to me using free and open source software.

+## Engine of choice

+I have decided to work on my project in C with raylib.
+Technically not an engine but a framework/library to make work with graphic applications easier.

+I have chosen to use this instead of an existing engine because this is extremely lightweight, portable, and allows me to work with pure C. As I have experience with this programming language, and no engine really allows you to work with C alone, I decided to choose this.